Soluto/kamus/example/README.md

 ## Running the demo
 Before running the demo, make sure to install Kamus on the cluster under the namespace default.
-If Kamus is not installed, switch to the default namespace, if required.
-Then, use the following command:
+If Kamus is not installed, use the following command:
 ```
 helm repo add soluto https://charts.soluto.io
 helm upgrade --install soluto/kamus